Retrieval-based Knowledge Augmented Vision Language Pre-training: Data

-\paragraph{V+L understanding tasks} requires a cooperative knowledge of vision and language.
+requires a cooperative knowledge of vision and language.
 We finetune and evaluate four vision-language understanding benchmarks, including knowledge-base tasks (OK-VQA \cite{marino2019ok} and AOK-VQA \cite{schwenk2022okvqa}) and general tasks (VQAv2 \cite{antol2015vqa} and SNLI-VE \cite{xie2019visual}).
 Specifically, we feed the embeddings of a given question (text), an image, and the retrieved entities into the knowledge-augmented model and use a 12-layer transformer decoder to generate the answer.

 For the VQA-v2, OK-VQA, and AOK-VQA, we followed the prior work \cite{li2021align,li2022lavis} and formulate the task as a classification problem over the most frequent answers in the training set.
 OK-VQA and AOK-VQA is the knowledge-based VQA benchmark that requires external knowledge to answer its questions, that is, the knowledge that is not directly present in the image input.